Simultaneous State Estimation and Online Model Learning in a Soft Robotic System: Experimental Results

 \section{Experimental Results}

-In this section, we test Algorithm\,\ref{alg:online_RBPF} and the prediction performance of the online-learned model on a real-world soft robot, depicted in Figure\,\ref{fig:problem_setting}.
-Notably, the soft robot, the employed constant-curvature model, and the measurement data are the same as in \cite{Mehl.2024}.
+In this section, we test Algorithm\,\ref{alg:online_RBPF} and the prediction performance of the online-learned model in the real-world soft robot, depicted in Figure\,\ref{fig:problem_setting}.
+The robot, the employed constant-curvature model, and the data are the same as in \cite{Mehl.2024}.

 After a brief description of our initialization in Section\,\ref{sec:results_initialization}, we present and compare our results with \cite{Mehl.2024} in Section\,\ref{sec:results_estimation}.
 We stress that, while \cite{Mehl.2024} presents an \ac{ukf} for state estimation, we additionally learn a state-dependent bending stiffness model.
 Lastly, in Section\,\ref{sec:results_prediction}, we test the accuracy of the learned model by quantitatively analyzing multi-step prediction errors.